bwogit/CI_PP2_GAME/README.md

 ### Site Owner

-11. I want user to easily understand the games
+11. I want user to easily keep in touch with social medi within the site
 12. I want the user to be able to challenge themselves
 13. I want the user to play and learn at the same time
 14. I want my site to be fully responsive